 , but when a studio makes just four promises for a year and pretty much skips one, that's not good.
 Housing should've been addressed in 2013, expansion or no, if Turbine said that this was a major focus for the year, and it did.

 housing again because it has such potential.
 I don't think Turbine can get away with passing the buck on this to 2015 at all.
 A free-form item placement, more hooks, more flexible hooks, more housing types, and more functionality are all on my wish list for housing improvements."The release of Helm's Deep was definitely a high point of the year for me!"

-"Another set of great moments in the year for me were when I got to meet with members of the player's council and listen to their thoughts.
+You know what?
+It's definitely a high point of the year for me and the game as well.
+I'm enjoying the game as a whole more than I have in the past year or so, and I think it was a really solid, positive addition to the game."Another set of great moments in the year for me were when I got to meet with members of the player's council and listen to their thoughts.
 We have a great group that has worked very hard to bring your concerns to our attention, make suggestions and provide invaluable feedback on a number of projects."

 OK, I've mentioned the player's council before a couple of times, but this whole concept irks me, particularly how often Paiz brings it up in her letter.
 I am not on the player council.
 You, most likely, are not either.
 But we have this group of people who have a higher level of access to the devs' ears engaging in projects and conversations that are kept from us.
 We're just told, as in this letter, that these discussions are going on and to trust Turbine that it's helping us and the game as a whole to have these players represent us.
 Why should we?

 I generally try my hardest not to remember that there is a player council because I feel that it's such a bad idea.
 It smacks of laziness, for one: "Let's make these hand-picked players collate feedback for us so that we have to really pay attention to only a dozen or so folks."
 The lack of transparency makes everyone nervous because important decisions and conversations are going on that affect us and we're not even privvy to the specifics after

 I'd be really OK with dissolving the player council entirely.
 We didn't ask for it; we don't need it.
 I'm sure good folks are on it and try to do their best to help the game, but the formation and operation of it is so suspect that I can't give the council this benefit of the doubt.
 I think that as long as it remains, we have good reason to be wary."We've heard a lot of you suggest we take a break from the annual expansion cycle, and we agree!"

 heard someone ask for the team to pause with its expansion pace.
 My friends are just as bewildered about this statement as I am.
 I mean, listen, it's your decision and that's fine, but don't start with the "a lot of you asked for this" when there's scant evidence to back that up.
 It's just such a weird thing to say.
 "No, please, stop making content-packed expansions!
 I beg of you!""We'd like to take the time to revisit some older systems, add more region content, and just generally have more Middle-earth to explore throughout the year."

 didn't sell that well or that the team has overreached.
 There's possible merit in that considering that we've gotten three expansions in as many years.
 It could also be that the demands of expansion production have pushed all else to the side.

 In any case, I'm actually really cool with this.
 Assuming that Turbine makes good on its promise to get us at least healthy quarterly updates and that these updates have enough to keep us occupied and excited, it could be a welcome shift in the development schedule.
 We all have our laundry lists of things we'd like to see done, improved, or added to the game, and I'm sure the devs do as well.
 I love that this team doesn't have a problem with going back to make old systems and content better.
 So could I put in a plug for a complete legendary item revamp?
 And if it isn't too much trouble, take some time to improve the character models and hairstyles so commenters could talk about something else in every LotRO

 -related article I write on this site."Players have expressed a desire to explore a bit deeper into Fangorn Forest and to see Isengard flooded in the battle with the Ents.
 Both of these are slated for our first quarterly update in March.
 Later in the year we'll be seeing more iconic locales and moments from the lore including the Paths of the Dead and the Dead Marshes.
 We will also take our first steps in Gondor!"